Menu

 Here are some tried-and-true methods to help you keep your child’s hearing devices on during all waking hours.

 • Spread the word.
-Anyone spending time with your child needs to know the importance of wear time and how to keep devices on properly.
+Make sure everyone who spends time with your child knows why wearing devices all day is so important and how to help keep them on properly.
 Learn more ways to work with family members and caregivers to maximize wear time.

 • Talk with your team.
-Work closely with your pediatric audiologist and Listening and Spoken Language (LSL) interventionist for support in reaching 10+ hours of wear time.
+Work closely with your pediatric audiologist and Listening and Spoken Language (LSL) interventionist to keep your child’s hearing devices on during all waking hours.

-If you need to share more information about wear time with your child’s caregivers (or need a helpful reminder to hang on your fridge!), download this infographic that summarizes wear time.
+If you’d like an easy way to share wear-time tips with your child’s caregivers (or even hang a reminder on your fridge!), download this helpful handout.

-Watch the video below to learn more about how to make 10+ hours of wear time a reality.
+Watch the video below to learn more about how to make wear time a reality.

 Download Transcript